🧸 Young kids (3–5) can build responsibility through simple chores like putting away toys.

 🔧 Teens (16–17) prepare for adulthood by managing bills, car care, and meal planning.

-This guide breaks down chores by age (3–17 years old), milestones to expect, and how to adapt tasks as children mature.
+This guide breaks down chores by age (3–17 years), expected milestones, and how to adapt tasks as children mature.

-Whether you’re wondering “What chores should a 3-year-old do?” or “Should a 16-year-old still have chores?”, we’ve got you covered.
+Whether you’re asking, “What chores should a 3-year-old do?” or “Should a 16-year-old still have chores?”, we’ve got you covered.

 At this stage, chores should be simple and supervised.
-The goal is to introduce responsibility.
+The goal is to introduce responsibility through fun, easy tasks.

 Milestone: